TranPhucVinh/Cplusplus/Application layer/AWS Greengrass IPC/README.md

-AWS Greengrass IPC is used for local components communication.
+AWS Greengrass IPC is used for local Greengrass components communication.

 # Develop publish and subscribe components